codic12/worm/README.md

 ## Get (git) the code - a refresher if needed

-Depending on where you store your source code, most other git cloned projects may be in /opt.
+Depending on where you store your source code, go to the parent folder of your other git projects (if any), or where you want this code repo to be.
 ```
 $ git clone https://github.com/codic12/worm
 ```